Clastify logo

 Image

-In power generation, the phase change of water to steam is especially useful.
-Energy transferred to water first raises its temperature, then vaporizes it; the expanding steam can drive a turbine connected to a generator.
+In power generation, water’s phase change to steam is especially useful.
+Energy transferred to water first raises its temperature and then vaporizes it; the expanding steam can drive a turbine connected to a generator.
 The physics is not “steam contains magic energy” — it is controlled thermal energy transfer, phase change and mechanical work in one engineered system.

 Specific heat capacity